Quantum order by disorder in Frustrated Spin Nanotubes: Frustrated spin nanotube model

 Due to the coexistence of $J_1$ and $J_2$ coupling, this model is frustrated, lacking a single classical configuration that simultaneously minimizes the energy of all bonds.
 For the square lattice model in the classical limit, it is known that the ground state consists of two decoupled antiferromagnetic sublattices when the frustration parameter

 and exhibits N\'eel order if $\eta>1$.
 Here, we focus on the regime $\eta < 1$.
 The two antiferromagnetic sublattices are only decoupled in the absence of fluctuations, i.e. at zero temperature and for purely classical spins.
 Finite quantum or thermal fluctuations couple the two sublattices and select out the collinear states from the classically degenerate ground state manifold via the order by disorder mechanism~\cite{Villain77,Villain80,Shender1982,Henley1989,Chandra1990}.
-As noted above, the selection of one of the two collinear states breaks the fourfold lattice rotation symmetry down to a twofold rotation symmetry, which occurs at a finite transition temperature $T_c$ via a continuous phase transition in the 2D Ising universality class~\cite{Chandra1990,Weber03,Mila22}.
+As noted above, the selection of one of the two collinear states breaks the fourfold rotation symmetry of the square lattice down to a twofold rotation symmetry.
+The transition occurs at a finite transition temperature $T_c$ via a continuous phase transition in the 2D Ising universality class~\cite{Chandra1990,Weber03,Mila22}.
 Heuristically, the phase transition occurs when the Heisenberg correlation length becomes comparable to the domain wall thickness separating the $\mathbb{Z}_2$ domains.